letoram/arcan/doc/lua-tui.md

 # Drawing

-In contrast to curses and similar APIs, anything updates you do to the output state of the context will not be immediately visible.
+In contrast to curses and similar APIs, any of the updates you do to the output state of the context will not be immediately visible.
 First you prepare all the visually related output changes by updating the relevant cells using the drawcalls that are available.
 When you are finished, you explicitly commit by calling _refresh_.
 This function may well return immediately, or, if you are being too frisky (multiple refress and not interleaving with process), it may